rafcamlet/coc-nvim-lua/README.md

 ![Luapad print gif](/gifs/coc-nvim-lua.gif)

 ### WIP
-This plugin is still under development.
+It is still under development.
 Currently, it's working fine... if you are using dot notation and don't make brakes between dots.

 ### Installation